DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-23-degree-requirement-filter.md

 ## Next steps

-We plan to do some further user research to check that the second iteration addresses the issues, and doesn’t introduce any new ones.
+We plan to do some further user research to check that the second iteration addresses the issues, and does not introduce any new ones.